Dear reader of ADxS.org, please excuse the disruption.

 3.2.
 Complete list of possible symptoms of depression¶

 The following list includes most of the possible symptoms of depression.
-The presentation is largely based on Niklewski, Riecke-Niklewski.14 Not everyone with depression has all of the symptoms listed (just as not everyone with ADHD has all of the possible symptoms).
+The presentation is largely based on Niklewski, Riecke-Niklewski.14 Not every person with depression has all of the symptoms listed (just as not every person with ADHD has all of the possible symptoms).

 Fear of making mistakes, fear of failure, feelings of guilt, concentration problems and perfectionism exacerbate decision-making problems.